How It Works

 Key guarantees:

-- Backpressure favors delays over failed writes
+- Backpressure causes delays, not failed writes

 Retry Strategy